 Originally published in August of 2016.

 Zucchini bread is one of my all time fave sweet breads.
-This recipe looks terrific!
+This recipe was terrific!
 Photos, too.

 Thank you Chris.